mdabrowski1990/uds/docs/source/pages/knowledge_base/diagnostic_message.rst

-Each server which was the recipient of the request, might decide to send a response back to the nearest client (the one which transmitted the request in this sub-network).
-Then, the client shall act as the gateway again and redirect the response back until it reaches the request message originator (Diagnostic Tester).
+Each server which was the recipient of the request, might decide to send a response back to the nearest client (the one which previously transmitted the request in this sub-network).
+Then, the client shall act as a gateway again and redirect the response back until it reaches the request message originator (Diagnostic Tester).

 .. figure:: ../../diagrams/KnowledgeBase-Gateway_response.png
     :alt: Gateway - response